Skip to content

 “Every night there are new people,” Ito says.

 The fuss is merited because Ito is simply in an omakase league of his own.
-He touches every one of the 17 pieces of hand-molded rice and rare imported fish that 16 lucky diners each night eagerly pay $175 to devour, and then open their wallets to buy more for add-ons.
+He touches every one of the 17 pieces of hand-molded rice and rare imported fish that 16 lucky diners each night eagerly pay $175 to devour, and then open their wallets to buy add-ons.
 (Come to Papa, tuna sandwich!)
-Ito has honed a style all his own over the past couple years that draws stunning complexity from subtly hidden layers.
-Paired with the more accessible a la carte izakaya in front that remains our best destination for traditional Japanese cooking, Royal Sushi & Izakaya (780 S. 2nd St., 267-909-9002; royalizakaya.com) easily still ranks among my Top 10 Philly restaurants for 2022.
+Ito has honed a style all his own over the last couple years that draws stunning complexity from subtly hidden layers.
+Paired with the more accessible a la carte izakaya in front that remains our best destination for traditional Japanese cooking, Royal Sushi & Izakaya (780 S. Second St., 267-909-9002; royalizakaya.com) easily still ranks among my Top 10 Philly restaurants for 2022.

 But are they worth it?
 I put several to the test.